 - I know you're probably like-what??
 Salt in a smoothie?
-But a little salt adds SO much flavor to this smoothie.
+But a little salt adds SO much flavor to this smoothie with sweet potatoes.
 Don't skip it unless you really need to and definitely don't add more than what is listed.

-When it comes to making a homemade smoothie, it really is as simple as adding all the ingredients to a blender and blending until smooth!
+When it comes to making this sweet potato shake, it really is as simple as adding all the ingredients to a blender and blending until smooth!

 My biggest tip for making any smoothie at home?

 I also have a Ninja blender and find it isn't quite powerful enough for smoothies.
 Essentially, the quality of your blender will determine just how smooth & creamy your smoothie can get.

 Overall, YOU have to decide what healthy means to you.
-I'm a firm believer there is no "one definition" of what healthy is, but for me it means eating foods that are nutritious, filling, and that make me feel GOOD.
-I will be honest, this isn't a low calorie smoothie, but it IS a high protein smoothie full of nutrients that will keep you full.
+I'm a firm believer there is no one definition of what healthy is, but for me it means eating foods that are nutritious, filling, and that makes me feel GOOD.
+I will be honest, this isn't a low-calorie smoothie, but it IS a high-protein smoothie full of nutrients that will keep you full.

 In addition to sweet potatoes, we are adding unsweetened yogurt that is full of probiotics (though this depends on the yogurt brand).
 Plus, I added in hemp seeds which are an AMAZING plant-based source of protein with all 9 essential amino acids (that your body cannot produce).
 Again, I eat this smoothie as my breakfast and it truly is a filling meal replacement for me.

-I truly hope you all love this delicious, easy, & dairy-free Sweet Potato Pie Smoothie!
+I truly hope you all love this delicious, easy, & dairy-free Sweet Potato Smoothie!
 There is nothing I love more than a smoothie for breakfast, and this is a fun Fall flavored smoothie to try out next.
 Enjoy!

-- 2 cups frozen sweet potatoes (260 grams, blanched and cubed)
+- 2 cups frozen sweet potatoes blanched and cubed

 - 1- 1 ¼ cup plant-based milk start with 1 cup and only add up to 1 ¼ cups if needed for a thinner smoothie

-- 1 cup plant-based yogurt (240 grams, I used Forager project unsweetened yogurt)
+- 1 cup plant-based yogurt I used Forager project unsweetened yogurt